Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulsa Stats and Trends

-- In Tulsa's nine games this season, it has four wins against the spread.
+- Tulsa has played nine games, with four wins against the spread.

-- The Golden Hurricane have covered the spread once this season when favored by 3 points or more (in five chances).
+- The Golden Hurricane have been favored by 3 points or more five times this season and covered the spread in one of them.

-- Tulsa's games this year have gone over the total in six out of eight opportunities (75%).
+- Tulsa's games this year have eclipsed the over/under six times in eight opportunities (75%).

 - The Golden Hurricane put up 14.0 fewer points per game (23.9) than the Green Wave surrender (37.9).

-- The Golden Hurricane average 437.8 yards per game, only 16.1 fewer than the 453.9 the Green Wave give up per outing.
+- The Golden Hurricane collect 437.8 yards per game, only 16.1 fewer than the 453.9 the Green Wave allow per contest.

-- In games that Tulsa totals over 453.9 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Tulsa piles up more than 453.9 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year, the Golden Hurricane have turned the ball over 15 times, six more than the Green Wave's takeaways (9).
+- The Golden Hurricane have turned the ball over six more times (15 total) than the Green Wave have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.